apache/wookie/widgets/templates/readme.txt

 <p>Welcome to the ${widget.name}</p>

-You can also call methods in javascripr provided by any of the templates used to create the widget, for example:
+You can also call methods in javascript provided by any of the templates used to create the widget, for example:

 <form method="post"
-      onsubmit="javascript:${widget.shortname}_autho_controller.authenticate(username, password)">
+      onsubmit="javascript:${widget.shortname}_auth_controller.authenticate(username, password)">

 FIXME - bad practice to have JS in HTML file - shoudl be added with load event or JQ/JQM mechanisms.
 As you point out above can use tokens in JS

-What tokens are avaialable depends on the templates used, but in generally anything that appears in the widget.properties file can be used as a token.
+What tokens are available depends on the templates used, but in generally anything that appears in the widget.properties file can be used as a token.